3 Tips for Partnering and Implementing a Digital Healthcare Pilot Project. 8 minutes to read

 According to the Digital Sales survey,

-In one of many chicken-and-egg situations facing healthcare startups, we dug into the nitty-gritty of finding partners, pitching and implementing pilot projects and came up with three excellent places to start.
+In one of many chicken-and-egg situations facing healthcare startups, we dug into the nitty-gritty of finding partners, pitching and implementing pilot projects.

 Tip #1: Find a Champion